 If an extremely rare near record-low Relative VIX 0.66 was a short-term bearish sign in 1999 during a Great Bull, how much more bearish is it today deep in the bowels of a brutal Great Bear?

 So, in addition to the war rally having to contend with an overwhelming long-term valuation headwind, it is also fighting against the endless short-term emotional market cycles.
 Extreme greed, as we are witnessing today, is always the fertile breeding ground of major downlegs, not continuing sustainable rallies.
 The war rally was impressive, but can it defy the odds and keep running significantly higher when popular greed is already redlined?

-If you are interested in studying all of our major sentiment indicators like the Relative VIX for yourself, I am planning on discussing about 10 of them in the upcoming May issue of Zeal Intelligence for our subscribers, to be published on May 1st.
+If you are interested in studying all of our major sentiment indicators like the Relative VIX for yourself, I am planning on discussing about 10 of them in the upcoming May issue of

 I will discuss each indicator, how it works, what we learned about it during the war rally, what it is signaling to speculators now, and where to find it on the Web if you want to track it yourself.
 In these surreal times drowning in greed approaching the extremes of the 2000 bubble top, it is very important for all investors and speculators to monitor the fickle tides of popular sentiment.

 A century ago legendary speculator Jesse Livermore said that the difference between gambling and speculating was that gamblers merely "hoped to win" while speculators know they "ought to win on form".